 Staff notifies the caregiver that CCS are available and enters appropriate information of the outcome of the notification in the child care case management system.

-Note: All email communication from DFPS or an RDCC must be maintained by local staff.
+Note: All email communication from DFPS or a DCC must be maintained by local staff.

-The Child Care Case Management System

-’
+DFPS Automated Case Intake in TX3C: KinderTrack

+Only referrals for new DFPS cases/children will be submitted electronically to TX3C: KinderTrack Intake.
+DFPS will continue sending Forms 2054 by email.

+Please note that cases which haven’t been submitted electronically will not receive electronic updates.
+Instead, any updates and terminations will be communicated exclusively per email from a DFPS DCC.

+As referenced in WD 04-25, Change 1, and subsequent issuances, established procedures for intaking DFPS Referrals are located in the TX3C Guidebook: DFPS Referral Intake Desk Aid, including the following requirements:

+Staff members must check Intake > Referrals in TX3C: KinderTrack at least once per business day and import any available referrals.

-Boards must ensure that authorizations for DFPS CCS entered into the child care case management system reflect exactly the following Form 2054 information:
+Boards must ensure that authorizations sent through the TX3C: KinderTrack Intake system from DFPS includes the following information:

 Authorization Begin, End, or Termination dates

-DFPS Schedule Type Code as follows:
+DFPS Service Type Code as follows:

-1 for DFPS General Protective
+DFPS General Protective

-2 for DFPS Foster Care IV-E
+DFPS Foster Care IV-E

-3 for DFPS Foster Care Not IV-E
+DFPS Foster Care Non-IV-E

-4 for DFPS Relative/Other Caregiver
+DFPS Relative/Other Caregiver

 Child’s First Name and Last Name (do not include a suffix such as Jr. or II)